carlalap/the-galactic-eatery/back_end/README.md

-# Galactic Eatery API Documentation
+# Galactic Eatery Backend API Documentation

 Welcome to the Galactic Eatery API documentation!
-This API allows you to search for different restaurant dishes throughout the universe based on their planet of origin location.
+Here, you'll find all the files responsible for creating and populating the MongoDB database, as well as the APIs, logging, and authentication methods for the localhost backend.
+This API enables you to search for various restaurant dishes across the universe, categorized by their name, price or planet of origin.

 ## Base URL